joaocorner/genius-game/README.md

-# Genius Game
+# Simon Game

-The goal of the Genius Game is to exercise your mind, remembering the color order that is passed to you.
+The goal of the Simon Game is to exercise your mind, remembering the color order that is passed to you.
 How many colors do you remember?

 Have fun!!